cristiangofiar/Corne-wireless-keymap/README.md

 ### Config (both)

-This layer is mainly to support the Numpad layer, like, when you ar writting a math and need arithmetic symbols, you just switch to this layer and have these symbols on the top of the right side.
+This layer mainly is to support the Numpad layer, like, when you are writting a math and need arithmetic symbols, you just switch to this layer and have these symbols on the top of the right side.
 Also you have, on the left side, the same macro keys to open and close {}, (), [], up and down volume and brightness increase and decrease

 ![config](https://github.com/user-attachments/assets/0a050004-4674-418b-8c7c-39ae08a8e34a)